sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 Next, we need to add a new field to _BookingDatesForm_ for selecting the possible cleaning fee.
-For this, we will use the **FieldCheckbox** component because want the cleaning fee to be optional.
+For this, we will use the **FieldCheckbox** component, because we want the cleaning fee to be optional.

 ```shell
 └── src